SquareBracketAssociates/BuildingUIWithSpec/material/README.md

 ## partRedacted
 - old
-- RemovedInterpreterAndBinding, '''extracted from the tuto'''
+- RemovedInterpreterAndBinding, '''extracted from the tuto''' -> reintegrated
-- NestedFocusOrder, '''removed from the tuto''', bad habit and confusing example
+- NestedFocusOrder, '''removed from the tuto''', bad habit and confusing example -> revisited and reintegrated

 ## pert